 4. You’re a good listener and people trust you

-Listening actively to others, allowing people to speak freely to you without worrying about who you’ll tell or how you’ll use what they tell you against them are both indications of great leadership.
+Listening actively to others, and allowing people to speak freely to you without worrying about who you’ll tell or how you’ll use what they tell you against them are both indications of great leadership.
 You are a leader if you recognize that listening is more essential than speaking, and if others feel comfortable confiding in you.

 5. Others follow your example